matthewlai/JaxVidFlow/README.md

 * LUT application
 * Resizing with Lanczos interpolation (ok, this is really just a one line call to jax.image.resize())
 * Denoising using NL-Means (both pixelwise and blockwise variants implemented)
-  * ~50 fps at 4K on my NVIDIA 3060 Ti, compared to ~2 fps with FFmpeg's CPU implementation (I wasn't able to get the OpenCL version to work)
+  * ~50 fps at 4K on my NVIDIA RTX 3060 Ti, compared to ~2 fps with FFmpeg's CPU implementation (I wasn't able to get the OpenCL version to work)

 ## Installation Instructions
 ### Linux (Debian/Ubuntu) or Windows (with WSL2, in an Ubuntu VM)